 Review article: Investigate the "state of the art" on a particular topic by doing a literature review and summary of the most important research.

 Popular vs. Scholarly: Find the original article for a research study mentioned in the popular press.
-Compare the announcement to the study.
-Did the announcement correctly summarize the research findings?
+Compare the news story to the study.
+Did it correctly summarize the research findings?
 Alternatively, have students find a research article and write a summary announcement suitable for the popular press.

 Problem sets: Give problem scenario and have students find the needed data, making sure to cite their source of the data.3